runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 High fae are quite rare, and most are from the age of the Ældar, before the modern fae tribes were formed, and as such are rather different than modern fae.

 Unlike the High 'jinn who regularly live among modern 'jinn, High 'fae rarely take part in modern 'fae society.

+## Hybrid 'fae

+Most 'fae lineages can reproduce with other Ældar.
+The main exception to this are Merfae, who are mainly only fertile with other Merfae, and even then fertility between different Merfae lineages is low.

+The fertility of such pairings loosely corresponds to the physiological similarity between the two participants at time of coupling.
+For example, a Midh'fae coupling with an Æl'daal while in human form would have a greater chance of conception than a Daal'fae coupling with an Æl'daal while in hybrid form.
+If the Midh'fae was instead in wolf form, they would have a lesser chance of conception (though still nonzero) than either of these pairings.

+The outcome of a succesful pairing will only sometimes inherit the appearance and abilities of their 'fae parent.
+Broadly speaking, the possible outcomes are described by Shapeshifter Bloodlines section of the
+[discipline of shapeshifting page](../../../world/magic/disciplines/shapeshifting). Æl'fae ancestors further up the family tree will increase the likelyhood of their descendents inheriting 'fae traits.
+For those 'fae which default to a hybrid form, their half-blooded children may retain some animal features while not inheriting any shapeshifting abilities.

+Pairings between *different* fae bloodlines have less well defined outcomes, and can result in a variety of unique traits:
+ - Mixed animal features in their hybrid form.
+ - Ability to shapeshift into two different animal forms.
+ - Ability to shapeshift into a single animal form that is a combination of their parents form.

+Unique traits are not guaranteed - the offspring of a hybrid pairing can also just have the same traits as one of their parents, most often their mother.
+Due to the long history of mixed-lineage 'fae communities and gatherings, and the prevelance of discrimination against 'fae by other Ældar, mixed blood 'fae offspring are relatively common.

+Æl'fae and Æl'jinn pairings produce similar outcomes to hybrid 'fae pairings.

 ## Fae Cities